adaltas/node-csv-docs/src/documents/stringify/examples.html.md

 ## Using the pipe function

+This source code for this example is available in ["./samples/api.pipe.js"][ap].

 One usefull function part of the Stream API is `pipe` to interact between multiple streams.
 You may use this function to pipe a `stream.Readable` array or object source to a `stream.Writable` string destination.
 The next example